tuxitop/image-search-api/README.md

   list of images in the response. the response will be in JSON format and will contain 10 images.
-* You can pass an `offset` query with a numerical value, and you will recieve the page that you asked in the view.
+* You can pass an `offset` query with a numerical value, and you will recieve the results starting from that position.
 * You can view a history of the latest searches by visiting "/api/latest/imagesearch/"